PoseiDAT/schemas/docs/subsurface-properties-subsurface-measurement-samples-subsurface-sample-value.md

 ## salinity

-The salinity of the sample measurement (TBD: unit)
+The salinity of the sample measurement in Practical Salinity Units

 `salinity`